- Alisal Union School District

 “In 2018, we sometimes forget about the privilege we have.
 Privilege to speak multiple languages, to have two parents, to use a computer or a phone, to have a home, to have clothes, water, food on the table.
 Those are the privileges I was given being raised by the parents I had.
 Working as a parent education specialist, you don’t see these privileges.
 A lot of the times, you see hardships.
 You see parents sleeping in cars, multiple families living in a two-bedroom home, no food on the table, no computer, no place to truly call home.
 Our objective has always been to help alleviate these hardships.
 We don’t always have the answers parents are looking for, or the resources they may immediately need, but we always try to give their children a fighting chance at a decent education.”

 Drawing inspiration from his work at the Alisal Family Resource Center, Mr. Estrada is now applying to study a masters in higher education counseling and students affairs.
 Before his experience, as an avid soccer player, he wanted to be an athletic director.
 But at the AFRC he realized that student success derives not just from their grades, but the well being of their families.

 "I want to make sure students are taken care of regardless of whether they are student-athletes, B or C students, or even students on the verge of failing.
 It's possible to create positive change through whole student support.
 That can be the biggest difference between a successful student or a student left behind.
 This has to be looked at, especially in a community like Salinas, where there is a high number of people living below the poverty line.
 We need to make sure these families are taken care of."

-Note: This is the fifteenth installment of "Cultivated in Alisal: Homegrown Heroes," a first attempt at documenting and celebrating the history of Alisal Union School District.
+Note: This is the sixteenth installment of "Cultivated in Alisal: Homegrown Heroes," a first attempt at documenting and celebrating the history of Alisal Union School District.
 For more information and other profiles, click here.
 To submit your name to be profiled, or suggest somebody to be featured, click here.